 Cut into 2cm pieces

-- Put the potatoes, skin on in a large pot of water and bring to the boil.
+- Preheat oven to 210C and bake potatoes, skin on for about 45 minutes to 1 hour until cooked.
+Pierce with a small knife to test for doneness - it should pierce the potato easily.
+Alternatively, you can put the potatoes, skin on in a large pot of water and bring to the boil.
 Cook until just tender – avoid testing too often as puncturing them makes them waterlogged.

 - When they are done, drain and mash (or run through a potato ricer) while still hot.
 If you are using a ricer, you don’t even have to remove the skins.